Fission of relativistic nuclei with fragment excitation and reorientation

-{\it Ablation with post-EM excitation.} In the abrasion stage, each fragment acquires an excitation energy obtained by subtracting the single particle energies for each fragment from those of the $^{238}$U projectile.
-The vacant single particle (s.p.) energies are weighted with the corresponding nucleon removal probabilities for each impact parameter.
-To simplify the calculations and without meaningful loss of accuracy, we use the deformation parameter $\beta=0$ to generate the s.p. states of all nuclei.
-In the case of EM and nuclear excitation the total energy deposited in projectile is obtained by multiplying the energies of each collective resonance $\alpha$ with the probabilities $|{\cal A}_{\alpha}(z=\infty,b)|^{2}$ obtained with Eq. \eqref{rcc}.
-The excitation energies of the primary fragments due to abrasion and EM excitation are the inputs for the ablation stage using the Weisskopf-Ewing evaporation formalism \cite{PhysRev.57.472} for the emission of $\gamma$-rays, neutrons, light-charged particles, and intermediate-mass fragments (IMFs) \cite{aleks2009abla07}.
+{\it Ablation with EM post-excitation.} In the abrasion stage, each fragment acquires an excitation energy obtained by subtracting the single particle energies for each fragment from those of the $^{238}$U projectile.
+The vacant single particle (s.p.) energies are weighted with the corresponding nucleon removal probabilities for a given impact parameter.
+Without meaningful loss of accuracy, we use the deformation parameter $\beta=0$ to generate the s.p. states of all fragments.
+For collective EM and nuclear excitation, the energy deposited in the projectile is obtained by multiplying the energies of each resonance $\alpha$ with the probabilities $|{\cal A}_{\alpha}(z=\infty,b)|^{2}$ from Eq. \eqref{rcc}.
+The excitation energies of the primary fragments are inputs for the ablation stage \cite{PhysRev.57.472}.

-We introduce a new mechanism for the excitation energy of the fragments.
+We introduce a new mechanism to account for the excitation energy of the fragments.
 It has been known for a long time that in the fragmentation of relativistic nuclei, such as $^{132}$Sn \cite{PEREZLOUREIRO2011552}, $^{136}$Xe \cite{BenlliurePRC.78.054605}, $^{197}$Au \cite{BENLLIURE199987,SCHMIDT1992699}, $^{208}$Pb \cite{KurtukianPRC.89.024616}, and $^{238}$U \cite{BENLLIURE1998458}, the energy deposited in the nucleus is not enough to explain the fragment yields.
-The excitation needed iss two to three times larger than that obtained in the original abrasion-ablation model \cite{HufnerPRC12.1888,GAIMARD1991709,CarlsonPRC.51.252}.
-Using this trick the agreement with the experimental data is surprisingly good \cite{GAIMARD1991709,Lanzano1992}.
-We show that this multiplication factor might not be needed, at least of the reactions involving heavy nuclear targets.
-The idea is very simple and is related to the large EM excitation cross sections mainly because of the contribution of grazing impact parameters with excitation probabilities close to the unity.
-This will also happen to the abraded fragments on their way out from the strong interaction region.
+This is an old problem discovered in early calculations where agreement with experimental data was surprisingly good \cite{GAIMARD1991709,Lanzano1992} if the excitation energy in the original abrasion-ablation model was multiplied by a factor two to three.
+We show that this multiplication factor is not necessary at least for reactions involving heavy nuclear targets.
+The idea simply relates to the large EM excitation probabilities, close to unity, for the abraded fragments on their way out from the strong interaction region.